-Understanding the National Shortage of Teachers of Color
+Understanding the Shortage of Teachers of Color in Louisiana

-About 41 percent of U.S. K-12 public school students are Black or Latino, but only 16 percent of teachers are Black or Latino.
+About 48 percent of Louisiana K-12 public school students are either Black or Latino, but only 22 percent of teachers are Black or Latino.
 As a result, students of all backgrounds miss out on the many academic and social-emotional benefits of a racially and ethnically diverse teacher workforce.
-The data are stark: Thousands of Black and Latino students attend a school where they have no same-race teachers.
-Even larger percentages of White students attend a school without a Black teacher and/or Latino teacher.1
+The data are stark: While only 12,000 Black students lack access to a same-race teacher in their school, over 20,000 Latino students attend a school where they have no same-race teachers.
+Moreover, over 73,000 White students attend a school without a single Black teacher, and almost two in three attend a school without a single Latino teacher.

-All students benefit from having at least one teacher of color.2 Increasing teacher diversity can:
+All students benefit from having at least one teacher of color.
+Increasing teacher diversity can:

-- Promote positive models of leadership: Schools staffed by leaders and teachers of color expose students to positive role models and counteract negative stereotypes that misrepresent people of color.3 - Improve classroom experiences: Students, regardless of race, express favorable perceptions of the abilities of teachers of color to captivate their attention and clarify information.4
+- Promote positive models of leadership: Schools staffed by leaders and teachers of color expose students to positive role models and counteract negative stereotypes that misrepresent people of color. - Improve classroom experiences: Students, regardless of race, express favorable perceptions of the abilities of teachers of color to captivate their attention and clarify information.

 And the benefits of teacher diversity can be especially important for students of color.
-Teacher diversity can:
+It can:

-- Help to close achievement gaps: When students of color have a teacher of the same race, they do better academically,5 and they are more likely to graduate from high school and go on to a four-year college.6 For example, Black students are 13 percent more likely to enroll in college if they had one Black teacher by third grade, and they are 32 percent more likely to go to college if they had two Black teachers.7 - Foster a positive school climate and high expectations for students of different races: Teachers of color are more likely than White teachers to refer students of color to gifted and talented programs8 and have high expectations for students of color.
+- Help to close achievement gaps: When students of color are taught by a teacher of the same race, they tend to do better academically, and they are more likely to graduate from high school and go on to a four-year college.
+For example, Black students are 13 percent more likely to enroll in college if they had one Black teacher by third grade, and 32 percent more likely to go to college if they had two Black teachers. - Foster a positive school climate and high expectations for students of different races: Teachers of color are more likely than White teachers to refer students of color to gifted and talented programs and have high expectations for students of color.
 Students of color also report having more positive school experiences when they have a teacher of color.
 Teachers of color are also less likely to use exclusionary discipline on students of color.